 Being physically active has many important health benefits.
 Exercise can strengthen your bones and muscles, reduce your risk of some diseases and cancers, improve your mental health and mood, and more.
 Any exercise can help you become healthier.
 Even some exercise is better than none at all.
 But how can you make time for enough physical activity?

 When time is limited, you might try a different way to exercise: Take 10.
 Getting at least 10 minutes of continuous moderate activity three times a day can give the same health benefits as 30 minutes of nonstop exercise.
 Here are some activities to help you get the most out of 10 minutes.

 10 Minutes of Cardio

-- Take 10 minutes on your lunch hour to go for a walk.
+- Use 10 minutes of your lunch hour to go for a brisk walk.

-- In the morning, walk up and down the stairs for 10 minutes.
+- Walk up and down the stairs at work for 10 minutes.

-- Work off some of the stress of the day by jogging to your favorite tunes for 10 minutes (about 3 songs).
+- Work off some of the stress of the day by exercising to your favorite music for 10 minutes (about three songs).

 10 Minutes of Strength Training